Roblox/rodux/docs/api-reference.md

 ## Helper functions
 Rodux supplies some helper functions to make creating complex reducers easier.

-### combineReducers
+### Rodux.combineReducers
 A helper function that can be used to combine reducers.
-It is exposed as `Rodux.combineReducers`.

 ```lua
 local reducer = combineReducers({